SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/downloading-diagnostics-remotely.md

 layout: redirect
 ---

-You can download the diagnostics report remotely from your tenant account after you have registered your Edge in the tenant account.
+You can download the diagnostics report remotely from your tenant account after you have registered your instance of {{< product-c8y-iot >}} Edge in the tenant account.

 To download the diagnostics report from your tenant account: